anywhichway/jovial/README.md

 npm install jovial

-The index.js and package.json files are compatible with https://github.com/anywhichway/node-require so that joex can be served directly to the browser from the node-modules/joex directory when using node Express.
+The index.js and package.json files are compatible with https://github.com/anywhichway/jovial so that jovial can be served directly to the browser from the node-modules/jovial directory when using node Express.

 Browser code can also be found in the browser directory at https://github.com/anywhichway/jovial.